What is Seppuku (Hara kiri)?

-Harakiri (seppuku) in its most common and recognizable form became a highly ritualized spectacle of noble and artistic suicide in the 1700s.
+Seppuku (harakiri) in its most common and recognizable form became a highly ritualized spectacle of noble and artistic suicide and also a form of capital punishment for the nobles especially after the 1600’s.
 The condemned man wore a ceremonial white death kimono and was permitted a final meal.
 The execution blade, which could range in size from a long sword to a ceremonial knife, was then served in the last plate, and he would be expected to write a death poem before stabbing himself in the abdomen and cutting first from left to the right and then upwards and then downwards which looks like the word L. Please look at the image below.

 Upon completing the cut, his second (kaishakunin) would step forward to issue the killing blow to the condemned man’s exposed neck.
 However if honour was to be preserved in the act, it was expected that this cut would not severe the neck completely, but allow just enough flesh attached for the head to fall naturally forward into the executed man’s arms.
 In this way, not only the viewers clothes are not stained with the blood but also the head drops among the two hands of the samurai as if he is holding his head.
 Women who performed seppuku–often the wives of samurai wishing to avoid capture–would tie their legs together before cutting to preserve a modest posture in death.
 Variations of the ritual exist without seconds, in which case the condemned man would be expected to strike the final blow to his own throat or heart.